Astrotomic/php-deepface/README.md

 ## Usage

+PHP DeepFace provides a wide range of functionalities for face recognition and facial attribute analysis.
+Here are some key features:

 ### Build Model

-This function builds a deepface face recognition or facial attribute model.
+You can build a deepface face recognition or facial attribute model with ease:

 ```php
 $deepface->buildModel(\Astrotomic\DeepFace\Enums\FaceRecognitionModel::VGGFACE);